stuffedwombat/stuffedwombat.github.io/shorter_games.md

 Jump one million times, shoot one million times, catch one million fish.<br>
 <br>
-Of course, at some point you get different things to jump off of, different things to shoot at and at some point you may even catch a different fish, but you are always doing the same things, over and over again, either forever or until you stop playing.
+Of course, at some point you get different things to jump off of, different things to shoot at and at some point you might even catch a different fish, but you are always doing the same things, over and over again, either forever or until you stop playing.
 <br><br>
 As a player, I do not mind long or infinite games.<br>